microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 {{< callout note >}}

-The dice roller app uses Fluid Framework 1.0.
-For a walkthrough that uses version 2.0 preview, see [Tutorial: SharedTree demo]({{< relref "tutorial-sharedtree.md" >}})
+The demo app uses Fluid Framework 2.0, which is in preview.

 {{< /callout >}}